kennethlynne/generator-angular-xl/README.md

 - Deploy to your [GitHub page](http://pages.github.com/) in one command: ```grunt deploy```
 - Intercept calls to an API and provide a [mock API](#crud-mock) to do fast prototyping

 - Generate `manifest.appcache` to allow your application to be consumed offline.
-It will handle busting cache for you by renaming files and adding a hash of the folder to the manifest.
+(It can optionally handle busting cache for you by renaming files and adding a hash of the folder to the manifest).

 Maintainer: [Charles Fulnecky](https://github.com/cmelion)